aa6my/epg/README.md

 - Unavailable channels on Astro follows (due to an error):
   - ABO Movies Tayangan Hebat HD (String was not recognized as a valid DateTime)
   - BOO HD (String was not recognized as a valid DateTime)
+  - FOX Family Movies HD (String was not recognized as a valid DateTime)
 ## Solved problems
 - Radio channels EPG unavailable on Astro.
   - Solved: Caused by Hitz FM (which Astro didn't set the time properly, according to WebGrab++).
 Removed this channel (temporarily).